g2384/Life-In-The-UK/Facts.md

 The electoral register is updated every year in **September or October**.

 To drive a car in the UK you need a driving licence, a valid motor insurance, a MOT certificate (for cars over three years old) and the road tax.

+Drivers can use their driving licence until they are **70** years old.
+After that, the licence is valid for **three** years at a time.

 Decisions on government policies are made by the **Prime Minister** and **cabinet**.